#MuellerTime Trends On Twitter After Robert Mueller Finally Agrees To Testify In Open Session On July 17

 Mueller’s private testimony is likely to contain the most explosive details he will discuss, according to Lawfare columnist Nate Jones, who wrote, “counterintelligence is always where the action was going to be.”

 While Mueller in his report, published online by The New York Times, said that he found “insufficient evidence” to criminally charge Trump or any member of his campaign for conspiracy with Russia to tamper with the 2016 election, the counterintelligence probe — which received little mention in Mueller’s report — may have reached broader conclusions.
-The counterintelligence investigation into Russia’s election interference was not focused on criminal charges, but its purpose instead was to it “identify and mitigate threats posed by foreign governments,” Jones wrote.
+The counterintelligence investigation into Russia’s election interference was not focused on criminal charges, but its purpose instead was to “identify and mitigate threats posed by foreign governments,” Jones wrote.

-“Why is #MuellerTime so important?” asked California congressional rep Ted Lieu on his Twitter account.
+“Why is #MuellerTime so important?” asked California congressional Representative Ted Lieu on his Twitter account.

 “Because the American people hear from Special Counsel Robert Mueller unfiltered, without the interference of [Attorney General] Bill Barr.”

-Lieu is a member of the Judiciary Committee, according to the House.gov site, and will be among those questioning Mueller on July 17.
+Lieu is a member of the Judiciary Committee, according to House.gov, and will be among those questioning Mueller on July 17.

 trump after learning Robert Mueller will be testifying in OPEN SESSION.#MuellerTime pic.twitter.com/AGhvQzQeIG